ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 ## Mounting the {{site.data.keyword.filestorage_short}} share

 Use these instructions to connect a Linux-based {{site.data.keyword.cloud}} Compute instance to a Network file system (NFS) share.
 The example is based on Red Hat Enterprise Linux 6.
-The steps can be adjusted for other Linux distributions according to the operating system (OS) vendor documentation.
+The steps can be adjusted for other Linux distributions according to the operating system's (OS) vendor documentation.

-The mount point of the file storage instance can be obtained from the {{site.data.keyword.filestorage_short}} listing page or through an API call - `SoftLayer_Network_Storage::getNetworkMountAddress()`.
-{:tip}
+{:shortdesc}

 1. Install the required tools.
    ```